-These rich chocolaty treats come courtesy of Joanne Chang, chef/owner of Flour Bakery & Café in Boston.
-With their moist texture and sweet topping, they're one of her best-sellers.
+These rich chocolatey cupcakes with “magic” frosting come courtesy of Joanne Chang, chef/owner of Flour Bakery Café in Boston.
+With their moist texture and sweet topping, they’re one of her best-sellers.

 Position a rack in the center of the oven, and heat the oven to 350 degrees F. Butter and flour a standard 12-cup muffin tin, or line with paper liners.